-In the insolvency proceedings against VÍTKOVICE POWER ENGINEERING a.s. ŠKODA PRAHA Invest s.r.o., a subsidiary of ČEZ, a. s., has registered claims relating to construction of a new power unit at Ledvice power unit and complex retrofitting of Prunéřov II power plant, consisting of (i) a contingent claim from potential future defects in Prunéřov II power plant in the total amount of approximately CZK 8.8 billion, (ii) approximately CZK 20.43 million non-contingent claim in relation to Prunéřov II power plant and (iii) approximately CZK 105.27 million non-contingent claim in relation to Ledvice power plant.
-Majority of the above claims (except for the claims in the amount of approximately CZK 338 thousand which were undisputed in the insolvency proceedings) were denied by either the insolvency trustee, VÍTKOVICE POWER ENGINEERING a.s. or both.
-In December 2016, ŠKODA PRAHA Invest s.r.o. filed four actions with the insolvency court seeking court declaration of the validity and amount of the denied registered claims in the total amount of approximately CZK 8.8 billion.
-Both the insolvency proceedings and the court proceedings concerning the four actions are still pending.
+In the insolvency proceedings against KRÁLOVOPOLSKÁ RIA, a.s., ŠKODA PRAHA a.s. (as of January 1, 2019 a legal successor of ŠKODA PRAHA Invest s.r.o.), a subsidiary of ČEZ, has registered claims relating to the construction of a new power unit at the Ledvice power plant and the gas-steam power unit at the Počerady power plant and the complex retrofitting of the Prunéřov II power plant in the total amount of approximately CZK 1.89 billion (consisting of approximately CZK 1.85 billion in contingent claims and non-contingent claims amounting to approximately CZK 38.7 million based on the registration from the year 2018).
+KRÁLOVOPOLSKÁ RIA, a.s. denied the contingent claims, while the insolvency trustee denied all the registered claims. ŠKODA PRAHA a.s. (formerly ŠKODA PRAHA Invest s.r.o.) filed with the insolvency court actions seeking court declaration of the validity and the amount of all the denied registered claims.
+The insolvency proceedings and the proceedings concerning the incidental disputes are pending and the outcome thereof cannot be anticipated.

-Insolvency Proceedings of MODKANY Power, a.s.
+Insolvency Proceedings of MODŘANY Power, a.s.

-In the insolvency proceedings against MODŘANY Power, a.s. ŠKODA PRAHA Invests.r.o., a subsidiary of ČEZ, a. s., has registered claims relating to the construction of new power unit at Ledvice power plant, the complex retrofitting of Prunéřov II power plant, the construction of new gas-steam power unit at Počerady power plant and several projects at the Dukovany nuclear power plant.
-The registered claims consisted of (i) contingent claims for possible future defects in the total amount up to approximately CZK 4.4 billion, (ii) non-contingent claims from contractual penalties for the late delivery of works in the total amount of approximately CZK 348 million, and (iii) contingent claims in the total amount of approximately CZK 314 million from contractual liabilities and return of the amounts paid for extra works conducted at Počerady power plant in case the arbitral award of Arbitration Court attached to the Economic Chamber of the Czech Republic and Agricultural Chamber of the Czech Republic is revoked by court.
-In March 2016, the insolvency trustee denied the registered non-contingent claims in the amount of approximately CZK 348 million and the contingent claims in the total amount of approximately CZK 314 million.
-In April 2016, ŠKODA PRAHA Invest s.r.o. filed with the insolvency court actions seeking court declaration of the validity and amount of all the denied registered claims.
-In December 2016, ŠKODA PRAHA Invest s.r.o. withdrew part of the registered non-contingent claims (including the respective part of the court action) from the contractual penalties so that non-contingent claims from the contractual penalties in the total amount of approximately CZK 286 million remain registered in the insolvency proceedings and subject to the proceedings for court declaration of their validity and amount.
-Both the insolvency proceedings and the court proceedings concerning the actions are still pending.
+In the insolvency proceedings against MODŘANY Power, a.s., ŠKODA PRAHA a.s. (as of January 1, 2019 a legal successor of ŠKODA PRAHA Invest s.r.o.), a subsidiary of ČEZ, a. s., registered claims relating to the construction of a new power unit at the Ledvice power plant, the complex retrofitting of the Prunéřov II power plant, the construction of new gas-steam power unit at the Počerady power plant and several projects at the Dukovany nuclear power plant.
+The registered claims consisted of (i) contingent claims for possible future defects in the total amount up to approximately CZK 4.4 billion, (ii) non-contingent claims from contractual penalties for the late delivery of works in the total amount of approximately CZK 348 million, and (iii) contingent claims in the total amount of approximately CZK 314 million from contractual liabilities and return of the amounts paid for extra works conducted at the Počerady power plant.

+The insolvency proceeding of MODŘANY Power, a.s. was concluded upon the fulfilment of the reorganization plan in 2018 and (i) the non-contingent claims were settled by the parties out of court in 2017, (ii) the contingent claims amounting to approximately CZK 314 million were withdrawn in June 2017 and (iii) claims for defects, which were registered in the said insolvency proceedings as contingent claims, may be asserted following the end of the insolvency proceedings if a defect arises subject to the relevant contractual documentation.

-Litigation Proceedings between ČEZ Prodej, s.r.o. and SZDC
+Litigation Proceedings between ČEZ Prodej, a.s. and SŽDC

-In June 2010, we filed with the Municipal Court in Prague a claim against Railway Infrastructure Administration, state organization ("SZDC"), for damages in the total amount of CZK 805 million.
-Our claim arose out of a breach of the agreement on electricity supply by SZDC, which did not off-take the contracted amount of electricity in 2010.
-The Municipal Court in Prague dismissed our claim due to circumstances that exclude liability of SZDC.
-We appealed against the judgment of the Municipal Court in Prague.
-The appellate court (The High Court in Prague) cancelled the judgment of the Municipal Court in March 2015 and upheld the claim in the full amount including the accessories.
-This claim in the total amount, with accessories, of CZK 1.1 billion was settled by SZDC in 2015.
-At the same time, SZDC filed an extraordinary appeal with the Supreme Court of the Czech Republic.
-The proceeding is still pending.
+In June 2010, ČEZ Prodej, a.s filed a claim against Railway Infrastructure Administration, state organization ("SŽDC"), for damages in the total amount of CZK 805 million (plus appurtenances).
+The claim arose out of a breach of the agreement on electricity supply by SŽDC to off-take the contracted amount of electricity in 2010.
+The first instance court dismissed the claim, but the appellate court set the lower court's decision aside and upheld our claim in full, including appurtenances.
+The claim was settled by SŽDC in 2015.
+At the same time, SŽDC filed an extraordinary appeal with the Czech Supreme Court.